 : A Crispy Treat

-Toast slices of Christmas bread for a crispy treat.
+Toast slices of Winter holiday bread for a crispy treat.
 Spread with cream cheese, jam, or Nutella for a delightful breakfast or snack.
 The toasted texture adds a new dimension to the flavor.

 French Toast